Nail the Interview

 Brush up your resume

 Your resume may be out of date.
-Before you walk into that interview be sure that your resume is updated and free of all mistakes.
-You may be surprised how many applicants actually put down the wrong contact information, so double-check that your email address and phone number are correct.
-With that said, confirm with your references that their information is also updated and correct.
+Before you walk into that interview, ensure your resume is updated and free of all mistakes.
+You may be surprised how many applicants put down the wrong contact information, so double-check that your email address and phone number are correct.
+That said, confirm with your references that their information is updated and correct.

 CareerAlley Resume Review Partners